nathanael-fijalkow/games_book/_build/html/_sources/1_Introduction/references.md

 We refer to Thomas' survey {cite}`Thomas:2009` for more details on some historical and technical aspects of the early papers on Church's synthesis problem.

 Games emerged in another aspect of automata theory: for understanding the difficult result of Rabin {cite}`Rabin:1969` saying that automata over infinite trees can be effectively complemented.
 This is the key step for proving Rabin's seminal result that the monadic second-order theory of the infinite binary tree is decidable.
 The celebrated paper of Gurevich and Harrington {cite}`Gurevich&Harrington:1982` revisits Rabin's result by reducing the complementation question to a determinacy result for games.
 Interestingly, they credit McNaughton for airing the idea of using games in this context and then for exploiting it to Landweber {cite}`Landweber:1967`, B&uuml;chi and Landweber {cite}`Buchi&Landweber:1969`, and B&uuml;chi {cite}`Buchi:1977`.

 Both lines of work have been highly influential in automata theory and logic;
-%and led in particular to the definition of the parity objectives which is now a central object for automata over infinite objects. we refer to the reference section in Chapter {ref}`2-chap:regular` for more bibliographic references on this connection.
+we refer to the reference section in {ref}`Chapter <2-chap:regular>` for more bibliographic references on this connection.
 They bind automata theory and logic to the study of games on graphs and provide motivations and questions many of which are still open today.

 Beyond these two examples there are many applications of games in theoretical computer science and logic in particular.